akutz/go-generics-the-hard-way/04-getting-going/04-structural-constraints.md

 type CustomLedger struct {
 	ID      ID
 	Amounts []uint64
-	SumFn   func(...uint64) uint64
+	SumFn   SumFn[uint64]
 }

 func main() {
 	// Call SomeFunc with an anonymous struct that uses a type
-	// defintion with an underlying type of string as the type
-	// for the "ID" field.
+	// alias for "string" as the type for the "ID" field.
 	//
-	// Please note that because a type definition is used in a
+	// Please note that because a type alias is used in a nested
-	// nested type, inference does not work.
+	// type, inference does not work.
 	SomeFunc[ID, float32, struct {
 		ID      ID
 		Amounts []float32
-		SumFn   func(...float32) float32
+		SumFn   SumFn[float32]
 	}](struct {
 		ID      ID
 		Amounts []float32
-		SumFn   func(...float32) float32
+		SumFn   SumFn[float32]
 	}{
 		ID:      ID("fake"),
 		Amounts: []float32{1, 2, 3},